THE CONSTITUTION OF THE

 Section 2.
 Terms of Office

 c.
 The president-elect shall be elected to serve for the fiscal year corresponding to the second fiscal year of the president's term of office.
-This office, if vacated, shall be filled by an election either by mailed ballot or at the annual meeting of the Council.
+This office, if vacated, shall be filled by an election either by ballet or at the annual meeting of the Council.

 g.
 The regional directors shall be elected by members in each of the six geographical regions of the State of Texas, designated as Southeast, Northeast, Northwest, Southwest, South and Central, for a period of two years and shall be subject for reelection.
-These offices, if vacated, shall be filled by an election or at the annual meeting of the Council.
+These offices, if vacated, shall be appointed by the president and approved by the executive board to complete the unexpired term.

 h.
 No individual member may hold more than one elected office at the same time.